ucgmsim/nzgmdb/wiki/GMC.md

 Fmax

 # Process
-Currently a black box
+Currently a black box (Only understand input and output and unsure of the processing that occurs between)

-Uses PhaseNet to determine the p-wave
+PhaseNet is used to determine the p-wave however which is known, this is developed in Tensorflow v1 which causes issues with python enviournments which stops this process from being able to be run automatically in the pipeline.

-Unsure what waveform processing is performed for fmin
+Uncertain as to what waveform processing is performed for fmin calculation.

 # Output
 gmc_predictions.csv which contains the score_mean, fmin_mean, and multi_mean columns for each record